nzcsx/Minecraft-BST-Datapack-Generator/README.md

 After installing, run the script by using `python bst-bootstrap.py` in powershell.

 ## Understanding the Output
-The script will produce two outputs: a directory containing all the functions, a `tree_graph.txt` file printing the structure of the tree.
+The script will produce two outputs: a directory containing all the functions, a "tree_graph.txt" file printing the structure of the tree.

+The directory along with the functions are not immediate usable, as this is not a complete datapack.
+Instead, you should put these mcfunction files into your datapack, at the position you specified in "mcfunction_path".
+When trying to match the score in game, run the function corresponding to the root node.
+(To find out which file that is, keep reading below.)
+All the files are named "[key].mcfunction" or "[key]_run.mcfunction".
+The later one is simply a helper function in case there are multiple commands paired with a key.

+The structure of the tree is recorded in tree_graph.txt.
+The root node is the node at very top.
+In this implementation, when a node has less than or equal to four descendents, it will become a leaf node, and simply match all the descendents in its own file.